PAIR-code/ts-llmt/README.md

 expect(whatIsTabletoB.escaped).toEqual('what is a table to a chair?');
 ```

+## License: Apache 2.0

+Source code for this library is released under the [Apache 2.0
+license](https://spdx.org/licenses/Apache-2.0.html).
+The full text of the
+Apache-2.0 license is available in the accompanying [`LICENSE.md`](./LICENSE.md)
+file.

 ## Contributing

-See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details of how to contribute, setup your
+See the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for details of how to
-environment, run tests, check license headers, style, and format your commit
+contribute, setup your environment, run tests, check license headers, style, and
-messages.
+format your commit messages.